-In September of 1965, 505 Beacon was acquired by real estate dealer Franklyn G. Bill and Sidney R. Handler, trustees of the C and S Realty Trust.
+On September 24, 1965, 505 Beacon was purchased from Frederick Chase’s estate by Franklyn G. Bill and Sidney R. Handler, trustees of the C and S Realty Trust.
 They continued to operate it as a lodging house.
 They already owned 507 Beacon which they also operated as a lodging house.

 On September 24, 2008, Priscilla (Pittman) Bill (Franklyn Bill’s wife and successor as trustee) and Sidney Handler transferred 505 Beacon to the 505 Beacon LLC (Priscilla Bill and her brother, Baird Pittman, were the managers of record).
 They transferred 507 Beacon to a comparable LLC on the same day.